joyfulstick/global-view-casperglobal-theme/README.md

 # CasperGlobal

-The Global View theme based on the default theme for [Ghost](http://github.com/tryghost/ghost/).
-This is the latest development version of Casper.
-If you're just looking to download the latest release, head over to the [releases](https://github.com/TryGhost/Casper/releases) page.
+The Global View theme based on the default theme Casper for Ghost.

 &nbsp;